Reflection Meditation: Reflect on Your Experiences

 When we think of meditation traditionally, we think of clearing the mind, and perhaps focusing on our breathing.
 Reflection meditation actually veers away from this method.

-During addiction recovery we are truly on a journey of self-discovery and personal growth.
+During addiction recovery, we are truly on a journey of self-discovery and personal and spiritual growth.
 Part of that growth comes from taking time to step back from the outside world, and to reflect on ourselves.

 This can mean reflecting on our past behaviours, our line of thinking, and maybe even patterns in our lives that we’re beginning to notice.